Structure and Noise in Dense and Sparse Random Graphs: Percolated Stochastic Block Model via the EM Algorithm and Belief Propagation with Non-Backtracking Spectra: Introduction

 In the sparse case we scale with $n$, so the average degree of the graph is of constant order.
 The so obtained sparse stochastic block model (called $SBM_k$) is assortative in the sense that the within-cluster probability of two nodes being connected is higher than the between-cluster one.
 Here bond percolation has two meanings: the first is that the within- and between-cluster edge probabilities decrease with $n$, and the second is that edges coming into existence in this way are retained with probability $\beta$.
 A real-life social network is an instance of such an expanding sequence, where two persons are connected randomly, with probability depending on their cluster memberships and this probability is the ``smaller'' the ``larger'' the network is; further, along these connections an information (e.g., an infection) is transmitted only with probability $\beta$ (which is related to the seriousness of the epidemic, akin to the recombination ratio).

 The question is that for which values of the model parameters and $\beta$ the $k$ clusters can be distinguished with high probability (w.h.p.).
 If we knew $k$, the model parameters could be estimated with the EM algorithm, see~\cite{Bolla13}.
-The method of belief propagation (BP) is able to relate the model parameters to the non-backtracking spectrum of the graph, see~\cite{Decelle,Karrer,Krzakala}.
+The method of belief propagation (BP) is able to relate the model parameters to the non-backtracking spectrum of the graph, see~\cite{Decelle,Karrer,Krzakala,Torresetal}.
 However, the detectability thresholds have been given only in special cases (e.g., in the symmetric case of~\cite{Decelle,Moore}, to be described in Section~\ref{pre}).
-In the present paper, BP is derived in the generic case; it provides a non-linear system of equations for the conditional probabilities of the nodes belonging to the clusters (given their neighbors), where the number of equations is the same as the number $2m$ of bidirected edges ($m$ is the number of edges in the underlying sample graph).
+In the present paper, BP is derived in the generic case; it provides a non-linear system of equations for the conditional probabilities of the nodes belonging to the clusters (given their neighbors), where the number of equations is $2mk$ ($m$ is the number of edges in the underlying graph).
 Though, there are numerical algorithms to solve this system of equations, BP is mainly important from theoretical point of view: via linearization and stability issues, our Theorem~\ref{bpgeneral} establishes a close relation between the model parameters and the structural eigenvalues of the non-backtracking matrix $\B$ of the graph under mild assumptions.
 In this way, the number $k$ of clusters is approximately equal to the number of the structural eigenvalues of $\B$; but for given $k$, it is the EM algorithm that has the massive theoretical background to estimate the model parameters themselves.

-We also experienced that, surprisingly, the leading $k$ (structural) eigenvalues of the expected adjacency matrix of a random graph coming from the $SBM_k$ model are w.h.p. closer to the structural eigenvalues of $\B$ than to those of the adjacency matrix $\A$ of a randomly generated graph from this model, under some balancing conditions for the cluster sizes and average degrees of the clusters.
-This seems to contradict to the laws of large numbers, but in the percolated case, possessing nearly constant average degrees, it is supported by theoretical considerations (see, e.g.,~\cite{Stephan}).
+We also experienced that, surprisingly, the leading $k$ (structural) eigenvalues of the expected adjacency matrix of a random graph coming from the sparse $SBM_k$ model are w.h.p. closer to the structural eigenvalues of $\B$ than to those of the adjacency matrix $\A$ of a randomly generated graph from this model, under some balancing conditions for the cluster sizes and average degrees of the clusters.
+This seems to contradict to the laws of large numbers, but in the sparse case (possessing nearly constant average degrees) it is supported by theoretical considerations as for deformed Wigner matrices (see, e.g.,~\cite{Capitaine,Stephan}).
+Roughly speaking, here the amount of the noise in the data suppresses the structure, and it is impossible to find the clusters with the traditional spectral clustering methods.
+Luckily, in this case, the non-backtracking matrix is at our disposal.